 This pin is simply a listings ad that you would find in a print newspaper.
 What’s the motivation for the client?
 How does the client become emotionally connected to this place?
 What’s the incentive to repin this image?

-A better strategy would be to post a board for this listing, and include images of the interior space, as well as of the neighbourhood.
+A better real estate marketing strategy would be to post a board for this listing, and include images of the interior space, as well as of the neighbourhood.
 Make boards with nearby schools, community facilities, and other desirable features.
 Sell the lifestyle, not just your product.

 Most Common Pinterest Pin Mistake #2: Not Completing Your Pinterest Business Profile